jxwleong/altera-de1-processor/README.md

 #### The State Machine in this Processor

-**1. START**
+1. **START**
 The start state of the processor, it will jump to next state (FETCH) after start up.

-**2. FETCH**
+2. **FETCH**
 The instruction register (IR) will fetch the instruction from memory (RAM).
 At the same time, the value of program counter is incremented by 1.

-**3. DECODE**
+3. **DECODE**
 At this stage, the memory address (encoded in the instruction) was sent in the 32x8 RAM.
 So that the writing/ reading process are executed at the correct memory location.
 Depend on the instruction, there are multiple possible next states.

-**4. LOAD**
+4. **LOAD**
 At this state, it will load the data from RAM with memory location set by the instruction to the 8-bit data register (A).
 After the instruction is executed, the CPU will go back to start state to wait for new instruction to process.

-**5. STORE**
+5. **STORE**
 At STORE state, it will load the current data in the 8-bit data register (A) to the memory address encoded with the instruction.

-**6. ADD**
+6. **ADD**
 At this state, the adder-subtractor will add the current value at the 8-bit data register with the output data of RAM with memory address set by the instruction code.

-**7. SUB**
+7. **SUB**
 At this state, the adder-subtractor will minus the current value at the 8-bit data register (A) with the output data of RAM with memory address set by the instruction code using 2's complement (A + B'').

-**8. INPUT**
+8. **INPUT**
 The 8-bit INPUT (from input pin) will be loaded into the 8-bit data register (A).
 An external pin (ENTER) was used to determine when the assign data is ready.

-**9. JZ**
+9. **JZ**
 If the data in the 8-bit data register is 0, the address is jump to the specified memory location encoded within the instruction.
 In otherwords, the program counter will jump to the specified memory location instead of increment.

-**10. JPOS**
+10. **JPOS**
 If the data in the 8-bit data register is positive, the address is jump to the specified memory location encoded within the instruction.
 In otherwords, the program counter will jump to the specified memory location instead of increment.

-**11. HALT**
+11. **HALT**
 The processor will be halt when the GCD is find.

 ![Datapath of GPM](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Lab%20Manual%20Images/Datapath.png)